openembedded/bitbake/doc/bitbake-user-manual/bitbake-user-manual-metadata.rst

    Specifies a function BitBake calls that determines whether BitBake requires a setscene dependency to be met.

--  :term:`BB_STAMP_POLICY`: Defines the mode
-   for comparing timestamps of stamp files.

--  :term:`BB_STAMP_WHITELIST`: Lists stamp
-   files that are looked at when the stamp policy is "whitelist".

 -  :term:`BB_TASKHASH`: Within an executing task,
    this variable holds the hash of the task as returned by the currently enabled signature generator.